AY2324S1-CS2103T-T14-4/tp/docs/DeveloperGuide.md

 Step 3.
 The command is then executed and with the index and the event is deleted from the filtered list.

 Step 4.
-Then the storage will also be updated accordingly by the filtered list.
+Then the event storage will also be updated accordingly by the filtered list.

 ### \[In progress\] Tracking amount of roles and materials